Krook9d/TA-Purplelab-Splunk/README.md

 ## Support

 For support and further assistance, please open an issue

-## License

-This app is provided under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-See LICENSE for more details.